bsbarkur/anveshanegalu/_posts/2024-02-04-llama2-hasgeek-paper-session.md

 ## Reward model
 The reward model was used on fine-tuning RLHF for weeks, till they were confident of improvements.

-the objective for the ranking for the reward model
+The objective for the ranking for the reward model

 If the reward is low, the negative value will come, and vice versa.

-margin term gives them more granular control over how they can control the function.
+Margin term gives them more granular control over how they can control the function.

 1 epoch of training was done, so that it won't overfit.
 DPO sometimes has this issue of overfitting.